 Foreign students with a residence permit (B or L permit) for study purposes may be exempted from contracting compulsory health insurance in Switzerland.

 This applies in particular to:

 Forms for exemption request:

-The completed form, together with a copy of the European Health Isurance Card (issued by the insurance company in the country of origin), shall be sent to the following address:
+The completed form, together with the required documents, shall be sent to the following address: